 - Are self-employed in a ‘genuine and productive’ job

-As an EU citizen, you can live freely in Ireland as a student.
-Being a student entails that you are;
+EU citizens can live freely in Ireland as a student if they;

-- Enrolled in an approved college or vocational program
+- Are enrolled in an approved college or vocational program

 - Have enough income to live without needing support from the social welfare system in Ireland